No products in the cart.

 Another important Islamic expression to express gratitude is subhanallah (سبحان الله).
 Subhanallah means glory be to God.
 Its meaning and usage are similar to mashallah.
 It’s another way to express gratitude and appreciation, be it for events that have occurred to us, or simply for things that we appreciate.

-By the way, I recently came across a cool quote on social media which combines these common Islamic expressions.
+By the way, I recently came across a beautiful quote which combines these common Islamic expressions.
 It’s a great help to memorize and understand all of them.

 Start with bismillah, end with alhamdulillah, appreciate with subhanallah, hope with inshallah, and life will be blessed by Allah.